 Denial of a workers’ comp claim for a positive drug test in Texas

 The intoxication defense often works in Texas to deny a claim saving both the employer and the employee money.
 The intoxication defense stands as a way for employers to avoid liability when a claimant was injured because of his/her intoxication.
 Don’t forget the post-accident drug and alcohol test after an injury.

-A workers comp claim in Texas may be denied if the employee tests positive for drug or alcohol after an accident.
-Workers comp carriers require a drug test for post-accident situations. according to the division of worker’s compensation, rebuttable presumption means that the burden of proof shifts to the claimant to prove that they are not intoxicated at the time of injury. this creates a significant hurdle for the injured worker.
-Now, before you rush to judgment and say that the workers gets what they deserve for using drugs, keep this in mind: the injured worker loses if they test positive for drugs whether or not the drugs had anything to do with the injury or not!
+A workers’ comp claim in Texas may be denied if the employee tests positive for drugs or alcohol after an accident.
+Workers’ comp carriers require a drug test for post-accident situations.
+According to the division of workers’ compensation, rebuttable presumption means that the burden of proof shifts to the claimant to prove that they are not intoxicated at the time of injury.
+This creates a significant hurdle for the injured worker.
+Now, before you rush to judgment and say that the workers get what they deserve for using drugs, keep this in mind: the injured worker loses if they test positive for drugs whether or not the drugs had anything to do with the injury!